laravel/docs/collections.md

 <a name="method-countBy"></a>
 #### `countBy()` {.collection-method}

-The `countBy` method counts the occurrences of values in the collection.
-By default, the method counts the occurrences of every element, allowing you to count certain "types" of elements in the collection:
+The `countBy` method counts how often each value appears in the collection.
+It can also count certain "types" of elements in the collection:

     $collection = collect([1, 2, 2, 2, 3]);